Granite-Code/granitecode.github.io/index.md

 - **Streamlined UI:** Optimized for coding assistance.

 ## How to Get Granite.code
+For Linux users we recommend getting the <a href="https://code.visualstudio.com/download">tarball version of VS Code from the VS Code website</a>, don't use the RPM, DEB or Flatpak versions as you want a version that can update itself.
+We will be looking at making things work perfectly with Flatpak and make that our recommended version.

 You can get **Granite.code** from the following sources:
 - **[GitHub Repository](https://github.com/Granite-Code)** – Full source code and development updates.
 - **[VS Code Marketplace](https://marketplace.visualstudio.com/items?itemName=redhat.granitecode)** – Download the prebuilt extension.